- Attend Events

 Palestine-Israel Fellowship Fund for Travel (PIFFT)

-Read more about PIFFT's origins in this full letter from AAA President Alisse Waterston in Anthropology News.
+Read more about PIFFT's origins in this full letter from AAA President Alisse Waterston (PDF) in Anthropology News.

 Purpose: The AAA recognizes those Israeli government policies and practices that make it difficult for Palestinian and dissenting Israeli academics to: travel to international conferences; host international scholars in the West Bank and Gaza; afford membership in international organizations; and effectively collaborate with colleagues internationally.
 In the first instance, PIFFT is designed to support Palestinian scholars.
 It may also support those dissenting Israeli scholars whose academic freedom is limited.
 As documented by the AAA Task Force on Israel Palestine report (PDF), there are Israeli scholars who feel silenced—unable to speak up against Israeli policies and practices.
 When they "dissent," they are punished or threatened with punishment; it is these Israeli scholars that the Fund seeks to support.
 Finally, the Fund may support visiting scholars to the region who face the obstructions and obstacles noted above.